 Consider a graph $G=(V,E)$, where $V$ denotes the set of vertices, and $E$ the set of edges.
-A general `trapping landscape' on the graph $G$ will be given by a collection $\boldsymbol{\pi}=(\pi_x)_{x \in V}$ of probability measures on $(0,\infty)$.
+A general ``trapping landscape'' on the graph $G$ will be given by a collection $\bolds{\pi}=(\pi_x)_{x \in V}$ of probability measures on $(0,\infty)$.
 Consider now the continuous-time random process $X:=(X_t)_{ t\geq0}$ defined on $V$ as follows: $X_t$ stays at a vertex say $x \in V$, for a random duration sampled from the distribution $\pi_x$ and then moves on to one of the neighbors of $x$, chosen uniformly at random.
 If the process $X$ visits $x$ again at a later time, the random duration of this next visit at $x$ is sampled again and independently, from the distribution $\pi_x$.
-We will call the process $X$ the trapped random walk (TRW) defined by the trapping landscape $\boldsymbol{\pi}=(\pi_x)_{x \in V}$.
+We will call the process $X$ the trapped random walk (TRW) defined by the trapping landscape $\bolds{\pi}=(\pi_x)_{x \in V}$.

-This structure contains the important and very well-studied class of continuous time random walks (CTRW) as the simple particular case where the trapping landscape is constant, i.e.~$\pi_x$ is independent of $x \in V$.
+This structure contains the important and very well-studied class of continuous time random walks (CTRW) as the simple particular case where the trapping landscape is constant, that is, $\pi_x$ is independent of $x \in V$.
 So, in particular the possible scaling limits, on the graph $\Z^d$, include the Brownian Motion (BM) and the Fractional Kinetics (FK) models (see \cite{mula}).

-We will study in fact a much richer class of models, by considering the case of random trapping landscapes, i.e.~the situation where the landscape $(\pi_x)_{x \in V}$ is given as an i.i.d.~sample of a distribution on the space of probability measures on $(0,\infty)$.
+We will study in fact a much richer class of models, by considering the case of random trapping landscapes, that is, the situation where the landscape $(\pi_x)_{x \in V}$ is given as an i.i.d. sample of a distribution on the space of probability measures on $(0,\infty)$.
 The random collection $(\pi_x)_{x \in V}$ is now a random environment.
 We have thus one extra layer of randomness and call the random process $X$ defined as above, for every fixed (or quenched) realization of environment, a Randomly Trapped Random Walk (RTRW).

 This richer class contains the Bouchaud Trap Model.
-This is the case where the probability measures $\pi_x$ are chosen as exponential distributions with mean $\tau(x) $, and the $\tau(x)$'s are chosen as i.i.d.~random variables in $(0,\infty)$.
-The scaling limits of this model in dimension 2 and above include the Brownian Motion and the Fractional Kinetics models (see \cite{BCM06,BC07,Mourrat11,BC08}), and in dimension one, the Fontes-Isopi-Newman (or FIN) singular diffusion (see \cite{fin02,JaraLandimTexeira11} and also \cite{Cerny06}).
+This is the case where the probability measures $\pi_x$ are chosen as exponential distributions with mean $\tau(x) $, and the $\tau(x)$'s are chosen as i.i.d. random variables in $(0,\infty)$.
+The scaling limits of this model in dimension 2 and above include the Brownian motion and the fractional kinetics models (see \cite{BCM06,BC07,Mourrat11,BC08}), and in dimension one, the Fontes--Isopi--Newman (or FIN) singular diffusion (see \cite{fin02,JaraLandimTexeira11} and also \cite{Cerny06}).